Chemours settles PFAS dispute with DuPont, Corteva

 After a long battle in court and arbitration, Chemours has come to an agreement with DuPont and Corteva Agriscience on how to pay for up to $4 billion in per- and polyfluoroalkyl substances (PFAS) liabilities over the next 20 years.
 Chemours will be responsible for 50% of the costs of litigation and cleanup, while DuPont and Corteva will share the other half.

-PFAS are used in non-stick and waterproof coatings, lubricants, and firefighting foams, but in humans they have been linked to cancer, hormone imbalances, organ failure, and other health problems.
+PFAS, which are used in nonstick and waterproof coatings, lubricants, and firefighting foams, have been linked to cancer and other health problems in humans.

 The agreement ends a dispute stemming from the 2015 spin-off of Chemours from DuPont.
 In the spin-off, Chemours assumed legal responsibility for damages and cleanup related to PFAS pollution by DuPont, as well as other pollution-related liabilities.
-In 2017, however, the firms agreed to split a $671 million PFAS settlement in West Virginia 50-50.
+But in 2017, the firms agreed to a 50-50 split of a $671 million PFAS settlement in West Virginia.

 Morningstar financial analyst Seth Goldstein estimated last summer that the total PFAS legal liability for DuPont, Corteva, and Chemours is about $6.5 billion.
 Of that, $5.2 billion is litigation and $1.3 billion is cleanup costs.
 Goldstein based his estimate on the West Virginia settlement.
 Referring to DuPont and Corteva, he wrote at the time, “We see the resolution of the arbitration as a catalyst for the stock, as it would remove a source of uncertainty.”